 The candidate must be a citizen of India.

 (II) Minimum educational qualification-

-A candidate must hold a degree of any of the universities incorporated by an Act of the Central or State Legislature in India or other Educational Institutions established by an Act of Parliament or declared to be a deemed university under section 3 of the University Grants Commission Act 1956 or possesses an equivalent qualification.
+An aspirant must hold a graduate degree from any of the affiliated universities incorporated by a Central Government act or State Government act or other Educational Institutions established by The parliamentary act or declared to be a deemed university under section three of the U.G.C.
+Act of 1956 or possesses an equivalent qualification.

-Candidates who have appeared in an examination, the passing of which would render them educationally qualified for the Commission's examination, but have not been informed of the results, as also the candidates who intend to appear in such a next qualifying examination, will also be eligible for admission to the Preliminary Examination.
-All such candidates who are declared qualified by the Commission for taking the State Services (Main) Examination, will be required to produce compulsorily mark sheet/proof of passing the requisite examination along with their application form for the Main Examination.
-Application forms, not accompanied by the mark sheet/proof of passing the bachelor's degree/ equivalent qualifying examination, shall be rejected.
+Candidates who have appeared in an MPPSC examination, the passing of which would offer them educationally qualified for the Commission examination but have not been informed or aware of the results, as also the aspirants who plan to appear in such a subsequent qualifying examination conducted by the Commission will also, be eligible for admission to the Prelims Exam.
+All such aspirants who have been declared pass by the Commission for taking the MPPSC-Main Examination will be required to submit a compulsorily markedsheet or proof of passing the necessary exam along with their application form for the MPPSC Main Examination.
+Application forms submitted by aspirants if not accompanied by the mark sheet and proof of passing the bachelor's degree/equivalent qualifying examination shall be disapproved.

-Candidates possessing professional and technical qualifications, which are recognized by the State Government as equivalent to professional or technical degree, would also be eligible for admission to the examination.
+Candidates possessing professional & technical qualifications, which are approved by the State Government as equivalent to professional or technical the degree would also be entitled to admission to the Examination.

 The upper age limit prescribed above, will be relaxable to the following extent:-

 - up to a maximum of five years